-1.7 Frailty Adjuster (Slides 24-25)
+1.3.4 Frailty Adjuster (Slides 19-20)

-The frailty adjuster is included as part of risk adjusted payments for A and B services to PACE and certain demonstrations.
+The frailty adjuster is included as part of risk adjusted payments for A and B services to PACE and certain demonstration organizations.
 The purpose of the frailty adjuster is to predict Medicare expenditures that are unexplained by the risk adjustment methodology alone.
+The CMS-HCC model uses diagnoses to adjust the payments to MA organizations.
+This model was calibrated based on the general Medicare population that has an average level of functional impairment.
+The frailty model further adjusts payment based on whether an organization's enrollees are more or less frail than the average.

 Under frailty adjustment, the relative frailty of an organization is measured in terms of the number of functional limitations as represented by the Activities of Daily Living (ADL) scale.
-There are six ADLs: 1) bathing and showering; 2) dressing; 3) eating; 4)

-getting in or out of bed or chairs; 5) walking; and 6) using the toilet.
+There are six ADLs: 1) bathing and showering; 2) dressing; 3) eating; 4) getting in or out of bed or chairs; 5) walking; and 6) using the toilet.
 A sample of individuals in each organization is surveyed to determine the relative frailty of the organization.
+Frailty adjustment lowers risk scores for individuals with 0 ADLs and increases risk scores for all of the categories of ADLs.

-1.7.1 Why is There a Frailty Adjuster?
+1.3.4.1 Why is There a Frailty Adjuster?

-- The Balanced Budget Act of 1997 (BBA) mandated that Medicare capitated payments to PACE organizations be based on MA payment rates, adjusted to account for the comparative frailty of PACE enrollees. - Risk adjustment does not explain all of the variation in expenditures for the frail, community-based population.
-The frailty adjuster is used to explain the Medicare expenditures of community populations age 55 and over that are unexplained by risk adjustment.
+- The Balanced Budget Act of 1997 (BBA) mandated that Medicare capitated payments to PACE organizations be based on MA payment rates, adjusted to account for the comparative frailty of PACE enrollees. - The CMS-HCC model does not explain all of the variation in expenditures for the frail, community-based population.
+The frailty adjuster is used to project the Medicare expenditures of community populations age 55 and over that are unexplained by risk adjustment.

-1.7.2 Which Organizations Are Currently Being Paid Under Frailty Adjustment?
+1.3.4.2 Which Organizations Are Currently Being Paid Under Frailty Adjustment?

-Table 1F lists the types of health plans being paid under frailty adjustment.
+Table 1J lists the types of health plans being paid under frailty adjustment.